 The International Society for Equitation Science Research Highlights Page

 This Research Highlights page showcases selected studies in equitation science, chosen for their relevance to training, management, and horse welfare.
-Papers are uploaded weekly.
+Papers are uploaded frequently.
 We hope you find them both interesting and useful.

 Our members are also discussing these papers in the ISES community, a supportive space for like-minded individuals who value evidence-based equitation.
 Become a member to join the conversation.